Botulism on the Farm

-The botulinum organisms belong to the same family of bacteria as those responsible for tetanus, gangrene, enterotoxaemia, black disease and blackleg.
-Like all clostridial organisms, Cl. botulinum needs anaerobic (airless) conditions in which to reproduce.
-It also requires the right environment.
-In the case of Cl. botulinum types C and D, the ones responsible for botulism in Tasmania, this includes decaying animal or vegetable matter.
+The botulinum organisms belong to the same family of bacteria as those responsible for tetanus, gangrene, enterotoxaemia, black disease, and blackleg.
+Like all clostridial organisms, Cl. botulinum needs anaerobic (airless) conditions in which to reproduce and is sensitive to pH, light, and temperature.
+Cl. botulinum types C and D, the ones responsible for botulism in Tasmania, may grow in decaying animal or vegetable matter.
+Cattle can be affected from chewing on old bones, a sign of phosphorus deficiency.
+A common source of vegetable-initiated botulism in livestock is turnips.
+Calves seem particularly susceptible, whereas horses are more resistant to the toxin than other species.

-Botulism in domestic poultry, especially ducks, is fairly common.
-There are also many places in yards and duck ponds for the bacteria to multiply.
-Usually ducks and fowls affected by botulism die quickly.
-Occasionally there are signs of paralysis beforehand to give a clue.
-This is very characteristic and has given rise to the name 'Limberneck' for the disease in poultry, because paralysed neck muscles make it impossible for the bird to raise or control its head.
-Diarrhoea is also a symptom.
+Botulism in domestic poultry, especially ducks, is common, as there are many places in yards and duck ponds for the bacteria to multiply.
+Duck and fowls affected by botulism usually die quickly.
+If clinical signs are observed, “Limberneck”, the inability to raise or control the head, is a classic sign to look for.
+Diarrhoea may also be symptom.

 For further information: